 Is my article eligible for the European Studies First Article Prize competition?

 To be eligible for the European Studies First Article Prize, applicants must meet four criteria.
-First, the applicant must be a member of the Council or be affiliated with an institution that is.
+First, the applicant must be a member of CES or be affiliated with an institution that is.
 Second, the article must be the applicant’s first article published in the field of European Studies.
 Third, the article must have been published in a peer-reviewed journal.
 Fourth, the article must be the work of one author only or be an article on which the nominee is the first author.

 Are articles written in languages other than English eligible for the European Studies First Article Prize?